-For more information on Learning Center services, contact Dr. Carol S. O'Dell at 912-583-3125 or by e-mail at codell@bpc.edu.
 For more information on arranging accommodations, contact Ms Tonya Spaulding at 912-583-3222 or by e-mail at tspaulding@bpc.edu.

 Missionary-in-Residence Program

 The Missionary-in-Residence Program at Brewton-Parker College provides for the interaction between students and a missionary serving through the International Mission Board of the Southern Baptist Convention.
 Individuals who serve as Missionaries-in-Residence will be chosen in accordance with stated policy.